Party Word Games for Adults

 How quickly can you think on your toes?
 Quickwits is a fast-paced social card game for adults.
 When you get two cards with matching symbols, players race to shout out an item or title that matches the category on their opponent’s card.
 This YouTube video provides a great overview of how to play Quickwits, including the specialty cards.
 The game features some risque topics and adult themes, so that’s why it’s meant for ages 17 and up.
 Depending on your level of comfort, you may not want to play with grandma either.

 Words With Friends Board Game

 At this point, some adults may be more familiar with Words With Friends than they are with the original Scrabble game.
-There are differences in board layout, letter values, and tile distribution.
+There are differences in board layout, letter values, and tile distribution, as well as playable words.
 If you’d prefer to play in real life and not just on your device, grab a Words With Friends board game to play with your friends.

 Word Guessing Games for Adults